tillbiskup/infofile/README.md

 ## Organisation

-Examples of templates for different (spectroscopic) methods are provided in the `examples` directory, with older versions of these templates residing in the `examples/archive` subdirectory.
+Examples of templates for different (spectroscopic) methods are provided in the `infofile` directory, with older versions of these templates residing in the `infofile/archive` subdirectory.

 The current reference implementation of the Infofile parser is part of the [ASpecD framework](https://github.com/tillbiskup/aspecd).
-Development of the templates for specific methods will always be closely connected to the respective data model, e.g. in context of the [trepr](https://github.com/tillbiskup/trepr) and [cwepr](https://github.com/tillbiskup/cwepr) Python packages.
+Development of the templates for specific methods will always be closely connected to the respective data model, *e.g.* in context of the [trepr](https://github.com/tillbiskup/trepr) and [cwepr](https://github.com/tillbiskup/cwepr) Python packages.